 Today we travel the road that winds around the beautiful Iveragh Peninsula, better known as “The Ring of Kerry.”
 It is undoubtedly one of the most magical places in all Ireland.
 Here bogs, mountains, valleys, lakes and sea blend into a landscape that is often breathtaking beyond words.
 Even the names of the towns seem to whisper their beauty: Cahirciveen, Glenbeigh, Killorglin and Sneem.
 Visit Muckross House and Abbey before returning to the hotel for an early dinner.
 Afterwards, enjoy a traditional Irish music, song, and dance show presented by the Celtic Steps.
 (B, D) Mass

 Depart Killarney traveling via the lunar landscape of the Burren to the magnificent Cliffs of Moher, a dramatic great sheer rock face rising 700 feet from the Atlantic Ocean.
-Continue to Galway, “the City of the Tribes,” and check into our hotel for dinner and overnight.
-(B, D) Mass
+Continue to Knock and check into our hotel for dinner and overnight.
+(B, D)

 Following breakfast, visit the Galway Cathedral dedicated to Our Lady and St. Nicholas and the Collegiate Church of St. Nicholas with its famous Spanish Arch from where Columbus prayed before sailing for America.
 Afterwards, depart Galway for Dublin.
 This afternoon you will be free to enjoy this city once more until our farewell dinner at a local pub featuring traditional Irish music.
 (B, D) Mass

 Today our Irish Pilgrimage comes to an end.
 Following breakfast, transfer to Dublin Airport for our return flight to the United States.